Dragonil/Colorweel/README.md

 # Colorweel

-Colorweel is an sidebar which changes its color relative to the scroll position of an html div.
+Colorweel give you the opportunity to change the color of an html container relative to the scroll position of another container.